February 2006 Archives

 "Architects in the past have proposed a variety of ingenious shelters, including prefabs, inflatables, geodesic dome kits, sprayed polyurethane igloos, and temporary housing made of cardboard tubes and plastic beer crates.
 As Davis [the author refers to Ian Davis, who wrote the book Shelter After Disaster (1978)], points out, not only are these often untested 'universal' solutions generally prohibitively expensive, their exotic forms are usually ill-suited to local conditions.
 That may be why such shelters, when they have been deployed, have frequently been rejected by users, and why historically the most common temporary shelter is the tent.
 Emergency housing sounds compelling, but it almost never works."

-Housing is not the only rebuilding issue.
-Aid organzizations are overseeing the rebuilding of thousands of boats that were also destroyed in the tsunami.
-There are issues with the size and technology of the boats being built; many are smaller than the larger trawlers they are replacing, which may lead to over-fishing in shallow waters.
+Temporary housing is not the only rebuilding issue.
+Aid organizations overseeing the rebuilding of thousands of boats that were also destroyed in the tsunami report conflicts size and technology of the boats being built; many are smaller than the larger trawlers they are replacing, which may lead to over-fishing in shallow waters.
 The boats are also apparently made of unseasoned wood, because of the timber shortage, which is far less seaworthy the seasoned wood.
-Though many of the problems are expected given the scope of the disaster, life nevertheless remains on hold for thousands of Indonesians on Aceh still living in "rotting" tents while agents track down millions of cubic feet of lumber half a world away.

 Schatten in Stem Cell Controversy